Do you speak broadband?

 Most providers will have this kind of acceptable use policy.
 By signing up to use their broadband service you agree to use your connection as a normal domestic household would and not do anything illegal online.

 Fibre optic broadband is delivered through fibre optic cables and allows data to be transferred at a much faster rate than traditional copper cables.
 The connection offers speeds of up to 76MB; enough for high usage households to stream and download smoothly.
+Find out more about fibre and fibre optic broadband.

 Your upload speed is how fast you can transfer data from your device and will affect how reliable your video calls are, or how long it’ll take you to do things such as post pictures to social media.
 This will usually be a lot slower than your download speed.